pytorch/pytorch/docs/cpp/source/notes/inference_mode.rst

 users should pay additional attention to:

-  - Both guards affects tensor execution process to skip work not related to inference, but ``InferenceMode`` also affects tensor creation.
-In other words, tensors created inside ``InferenceMode`` are marked as inference tensors so that certain limitation can be applied when they participate in autograd computation.
+  - Both guards affects tensor execution process to skip work not related to inference, but ``InferenceMode`` also affects tensor creation while ``AutoNonVariableTypeMode`` doesn't.
+In other words, tensors created inside ``InferenceMode`` are marked as inference tensors so that certain limitation can be applied when they participate in autograd computation in the future.
   - Enabled/disabled ``InferenceMode`` states can be nested while ``AutoNonVariableTypeMode`` only allows enabled state..

 .. code-block:: cpp

   {
     InferenceMode guard(true);
     // InferenceMode is on